maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-08-23-the-rise-of-vibe-coding.md

 4. Gemini 2.5 Pro
 5. o4-mini (preview)

-Gemini and o4 models were in *preview*, however today I have noticed, that Gemini model is now GA.
-Premium models have limits, all but *o4-mini* costs the same (1x tariff), *o4-mini* is way cheaper (0.33x tariff).
+The Gemini and o4 models were in preview, but I noticed today that the Gemini model is now GA.
+The premium models have limits; all but the o4-mini cost the same (1x tariff), while the o4-mini is much cheaper (0.33x tariff).

-GitHub Copilot also supports instructions file (in markdown format) that can be stored in the project repository and shared across the team (however I don't have any team).
+GitHub Copilot also supports an instructions file in Markdown format that can be stored in the project repository and shared across the team.
+However, I don't have a team.

-I rather prefer a careful examination and don't accept that much risk, therefore I gave up on naive usage of agent.
-I know that agent mode (as well as other coding agents) are internally implemented as ["plan and execute"][plan-and-execute] agent therefore I have orchestrated my Copilot so that it externalizes the plan into a file that I store in my project repo and use in subsequent iterations of my work with the agent.
+I prefer a careful approach and don't accept much risk; therefore, I gave up on naive usage of the agent.
+I know that the agent mode (as well as other coding agents) is implemented internally as a ["plan and execute"][plan-and-execute] agent, so I have configured my Copilot to externalise the plan into a file that I store in my project repository and use in subsequent iterations of my work with the agent.

-So, my work basically requires three kind of prompts to work:
+So, my work basically requires three kinds of prompts:

 1. **User story prompt** specifying the feature that needs to be implemented that results in planning the work and storing the action plan in separate MD file.
 2. **Execution prompt** asking to execute certain points from the action plan.
 3. **Enhancing the plan prompt** asking to extend existing plan with new facts, decisions and points.

-To orchestate agent so that it does exactly what I want (plan, execute, enhance, update the plan document and so on) would be a tedious work therefore I use copilot instructions file as a kind of *system prompt*.
-Let's see at my instructions file:
+It would be tedious to orchestrate the agent so that it does exactly what I want (planning, execution, enhancement, updating the plan document, etc.), therefore I use the copilot instructions file as a kind of system prompt.
+Let's take a look at my instructions file.

 ```markdown
 # Coding guidelines